lmirosevic/GBCloudBoxClient/README.md

 Storage
 ------------

 Your app can come bundled with resources so that it's ready to go even without an internet connection right from day 1.
 When your app syncs with the server and gets an updated version, it caches/stores this version locally to disk so that from that point onwards the latest version is always available, even if the internet won't be accessible again.
 When there is an internet connection available, the library will make a best effort to update, and will take care of caching and making sure your app always has the latest version available.
-The library is clever to only download the resource when a new version is available, so you can have arbitrarily large resources.
+The library is clever to only download the resource when a new version is available, so you can have arbitrarily large resources and it will behave reasonably.

 Server (Ruby)
 ------------